 Wuahahaha.
 No. As usual.

-For a more accurate review of my 2014, see my first TCWT post here.
+For a more accurate review of my 2014, you can see my first TCWT post here.

 1) Start sending out to agents again.

 3) Do well in school.
 (Grades all in the A region, preferably above A-.)

 4) Go on at least one date with a guy.